Bane (DC Comics): Elseworlds

-Bane appeared in numerous Elseworlds including Batman: Nosferatu as a low-level criminal; a dead Bane appears in a brief cameo in JLA: Riddle of the Beast, killed by the Green Arrow.
+Bane appears in numerous Elseworlds stories, such as Batman: Nosferatu, which he appears as a low-level criminal, and JLA: Riddle of the Beast, in which his corpse makes a cameo appearance.

 Batman/Teenage Mutant Ninja Turtles

-In Batman/Teenage Mutant Ninja Turtles, Bane was mutated into a humanoid mutant African elephant by Shredder.
-Bane is eventually defeated by Batman and the Teenage Mutant Ninja Turtles and returns to normal along with the other villains while in A.R.G.U.S. custody.
-In the sequel miniseries, Bane is chosen by a faction of the League of Assassins to serve as their new leader, in the belief that only he has the strength to succeed where Ra's has failed, but when Donatello attempts to travel back to Batman's universe to talk with him about his current feelings of inadequacy, the transporter instead causes Donatello to swap with Bane, resulting in Bane taking over the Foot Clan and New York after developing an enhanced Venom produced by Baxter Stockman.
-He is eventually taken down by the Bat-Family, the Turtles, and Shredder.
+Bane appears in Batman/Teenage Mutant Ninja Turtles, in which he is mutated into an anthropomorphic African elephant by the Shredder before he is eventually defeated by Batman and the Teenage Mutant Ninja Turtles, reverted to normal, and taken into A.R.G.U.S. custody.
+In the sequel miniseries, Bane is chosen by a faction of the League of Assassins to serve as their new leader under the belief that only he has the strength to succeed where Ra's al Ghul has failed.
+However, he ends up in the Turtles' universe after Donatello's transporter malfunctions amidst his attempt to return to Batman's universe.
+Bane subsequently takes over the Foot Clan and New York after developing an enhanced version of Venom with help from Baxter Stockman until he is defeated by the Bat-Family, the Turtles, and Shredder.